 Do you find it tiring to spend a lot of time on video calls?
 You’re not alone—pretty much everyone does.
-A Stanford University researcher has now figured out exactly why… and what you can do about it.
+Stanford Research has now figured out exactly why… and what you can do about it.

 The story lists four reasons why Zoom calls are tiring: